tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 == Changelog ==

+= 4.22.0 =
+* fixed warnings shown when opening the front-end file viewer's visual editor
+* added webcamselfile attribute in upload form shortcode so that webcam can work in parallel with file selection
+* added webcamswitch attribute in upload form shortcode to enable/disable camera switch button in webcam
+* added WFU_WEBCAMSWITCHMODE advanced variable attribute that defines the camera switch mode, 'side' for switching between front and rear cameras, 'device' for switching between available video devices
+* added WFU_MEDIARECORDER_MIMETYPE advanced variable attribute that defines a specific MIME type for webcam MediaRecorder
+* added webcambg attribute that defines the background color of the webcam capture box
+* webcam video width and height changed so that they correspond to ideal resolution of the camera
+* webcam capture feature improved so that screenshots have the camera's resolution
+* webcam playback of recorded video is now working on iOS devices
+* added extended support of webcam feature for mobile devices
+* several other code improvements in webcam feature
+* correction of bugs related to wfuca_update_option() function in alternative Iptanus server

+= 4.21.7 =
+* fixed bug in wfu_exclude_notifications_from_comments() which crashes the website when Woocommerce is present

 = 4.21.6 =
 * improved webcam operation on iOS devices
 * code modifications to hide WFU admin notifications from Comments Dashboard menu page